Skip to Content

 Ukraine has long been an agricultural country.
 They need the sun to warm the air and bring spring (the “resurrection of nature”) to their farms.

-Long ago, people would try to usher in the warmth of the sun by decorating eggs with dyes and wax.
+Long ago, people tried to usher in the sun’s warmth by decorating eggs with dyes and wax.

 They believed these eggs had the power to welcome the sun’s warmth to their land each spring.
 They would display the eggs in homes, give them as gifts, and even bury them in their yards.